 In 2021, a separate group of authors \cite{karkri.zoubeir.2021} introduced the concept of Besselian Schauder frames for Banach spaces by adding a Besselian property to this definition.
 Specifically: \begin{quote} \textbf{Definition.} A sequence $\mathcal{F}:=\left(\left( a_{n},b_{n}^{*}\right)\right)_{n\in \mathbb{N}^{*}}$ in $E\times E^{*}$ is called a Besselian Schauder frame (BSF) for $E$ if the following conditions hold: \begin{enumerate} \item $\mathcal{F}$ is a Schauder frame for $E$; \item There exists a constant $B>0$ such that:

-\end{enumerate} \end{quote} The second condition generalizes the upper inequality in \eqref{std.frame} and reveals the dual space structure that is not apparent in the definition of frames for Hilbert spaces (since $\mathcal{H}^{*}\cong \mathcal{H}$).
+\end{enumerate} \end{quote} The second condition generalizes the upper inequality in \eqref{std.frame}(but, in contrast to the Hilbert space case, it does not generally imply unconditional convergence of the frame) and reveals the dual space structure that is not apparent in the definition of frames for Hilbert spaces (since $\mathcal{H}^{*}\cong \mathcal{H}$).

-In 2009, R. Liu \cite{Rui.Liu.2009} extended James's results on shrinking and boundedly complete bases to Schauder frames by introducing the concepts of locally shrinking frames and locally boundedly complete frames.
+In 2009, R. Liu \cite{Rui.Liu.2009} extended James's results on shrinking and boundedly complete bases to unconditional Schauder frames by introducing the concepts of locally shrinking frames and locally boundedly complete frames.

+In the same year, a separate group of authors---Carando and Lassalle \cite{Carando.Lassalle.2009}, and D. Carando , S. Lassalle and P. Schmidberg \cite{Carando.Lassalle.Schmidberg.2009}---extended these results to Banach spaces with unconditional atomic decompositions, and hence to Banach spaces with unconditional Schauder frames, by introducing a more general definition of a shrinking frame.

-In this paper, we generalize these results (without requiring additional conditions) to Banach spaces with Besselian Schauder frames, particularly to those with unconditional Schauder frames.
+In this paper, we generalize these results (using a new and general definition of shrinking frame, which coincides with the natural definition in the basis setting) to the large class of Banach spaces with Besselian Schauder frames, and in particular to Banach spaces with unconditional Schauder frames.
 We prove the following theorem: \begin{quote} \textbf{Theorem A.} Let $\mathcal{F}:=\left( \left( a_{n},b_{n}^{*}\right) \right) _{n\in \mathbb{N}^{*}}$ be a Besselian Schauder frame for a Banach space $E$.